atomicdata-dev/atomic-data-docs/atomic-schema.md

 A Property is an abstract type of

 - `key` - the shortname for the property, used in dot syntax.
+String with no weird chars.
 - `datatype` - a URI to an Atomic Datatype
-- `description` -
+- `description` - Long language string.

 ```n-triples
 <https://example.com/properties/createdAt> <https://atomicdata.dev/property/key> "createdAt"